Information for applicants

 How to apply

-If you meet the criteria above and are interested in the 2018 Wider Europe Fellowship Programme, please complete this application form.
+If you meet the criteria above and are interested in the 2018 Central Asia Fellowship Programme, please complete the application form.